fdq09eca/edu_research/sys_lit_re/note.md

 9. @lu2019relaxation conducts a cross-sectional survey using the Chinese version of the Strengths and Difficulties Questionnaire (SDQ) in urban and migrant schools in the capital, Hangzhou, and in schools in two rural counties of Zhejiang Province.

    - They found migrant children were the most vulnerable to psychological problems.
-   - They suggested improving conditions in urban areas for these children, and ensuring access to urban public schools.
+   - They suggested improving conditions in urban areas for these children and ensuring their access to urban public schools.

 10. @li2019depressive
 11. ~~@meng2017children left behind children (irrelevant)~~